marcusguttenplan/creative-tech-toolkit/gcp/README.md

 #### Kubernetes

-Very basic `node` server and `nginx` setup for connecting services to each other via GKE or Knative (serverless containers)
+Collection of Dockerfiles that have been converted (with `kompose`) to kubernetes yamls.
+Useful for deploying fast.
+Lots of services.

 #### PubSub

-Simple `node` API for interacting with PubSub topics and subscriptions
+Simple `node` API for interacting with PubSub topics and subscriptions.

 #### App Engine